TourmalineCore/React-Packages/packages/react-table-responsive/README.md

   columns={[
     {
       Header: 'Header Name', // display name for column 'th'
-      accessor: 'name', // should be one of data properties
+      accessor: 'name', // should be one of data keys
       accessor: (data) => data.propName || data.anotherPropName, // also you can pass custom getter function

       Filter: <SomeFilterComponent />, // default: <text input field>, see example here(TODO file link)